 Diagonally in front of the impressive, Elizabethan style building, Whangapīpiro (evil smelling place) captivates with its clear alkaline water and the massive sinter rim.
 Over long periods of time Māori used it as cooking pool.
 Later it got the second name Rachel Spring after Madam Rachel, an English cosmetician.
 Whangapīpiro's activity varies between quietness, overflow or boiling, but as far as known it has never shown geyser eruptions.
 The small pump house in background is still in use to pipe its water to the Polynesian Spa.

 At a short distance west of Whangapīpiro once a deep chasm full of boiling water was located.
 The Ngāti Whakaue called it Ōruawhata and it served them as a burial place where the remains of their warriors could rest in peace, out of reach for their enemies.
 Already in the 19th century the crater was filled in for unknown reasons.
 In 1889 French-born Engineer Camille Malfroy constructed a pool system with three artificial geysers only a few feet northwest of the former Ōruawhata, using its piped thermal water.
 Malfroy's Geysers rather gave the impression of water fountains in an European palace garden than of a natural spring, whereas the mechanics behind the 12 m high playing geysers was very clever and way ahead of his time.
-After Malfroy's death in 1897 the system deteriorated to a great extend and therefore it has been largely removed.
+After Malfroy's death in 1897 the system deteriorated to a great extent and therefore it has been largely removed.
 Today, only a small crater with slightly boiling water and two dead pipes is left.
 As a matter of some surprise, in 2009 and 2014 it turned out that this crater hosts one of only two repeatedly playing geysers in the north of Rotorua, even if the rare eruptions from the crater spring are only up to 1.5 m (5 ft) high (see S.C.
 Pearson-Grant, B.J.
 Scott, E.K.
 Mroczek, D.J.
 Graham, Rotorua Surface Feature Monitoring Data Review: 2008-2014, GNS Science Consultancy Report 2015/124).

 The other persistent geyser of north Rotorua is called Little Waikite and is located on private ground in the already mentioned Māori village Ohinemutu.
 According to the cited monitoring report, Little Waikite Geyser was observed to erupt intermittently up to a height of 1 m (3 ft) on each visit between 2008 and 2014.